Department of Anthropology and Sociology & Centre for Anthropology and Mental Health Research in Action

 Biography

-Nikita is a Lecturer in Anthropology.
-She researches, develops interventions, and provides policy advisory on mental health, care, and inequality.
+Nikita is a Reader in Anthropology, and the Co-Director of the Centre for Anthropology and Mental Health Research in Action (CAMHRA).
+She researches and provides policy advisory on mental health, care, and inequality.

 Nikita completed her doctoral studies at LSE.
 Her doctoral thesis (2021), funded through an LSE Doctoral Fellowship, focused on embodied forms of illness and mental distress amongst Gaddi tribal women in Himalayan North India.
 Based on fifteen months of fieldwork, she focused on the condition of ‘tension’ as an emic form of distress indexing inequalities of class, caste, gender, and tribe in this community.
 She argues that attention to such embodied forms can shed light on the intimate experiences of structural change beyond the Gaddi context.

 Nikita’s doctoral work has been awarded a number of prizes, including the Alfred Gell Prize, the Rosemary and Raymond Firth Prize, and the Firth Prize.
-In 2022, Nikita engaged in a UCHRI Residential Research Program at the University of California, Irvine, where developed the foundations of a book manuscript titled Tension: Mental Distress and Modern Time at the Himalayan Frontier based on this research.
+In 2022, Nikita engaged in a UCHRI Research Program at the University of California, Irvine, where developed the foundations of a forthcoming book manuscript titled Tension: Mental Distress in an Out-of-the-Way Place that is under contract with Duke University Press.

 Prior to joining SOAS, Nikita was a Postdoctoral Research Officer in the Department of Anthropology at LSE, where she was involved in the EU-Horizon funded Periscope project.
 During the Covid-19 pandemic, she worked with Prof. Laura Bear to establish the Covid and Care Research Group, an intergenerational collective of researchers who have influenced policy on Covid-19 at the highest levels of government in the UK and the EU.
 Nikita’s work has addressed issues such as death and burial, care provisioning, furlough, stigma and racism, and local authority relations.
 Her work is published in a number of co-authored reports and policy briefs that have been widely read across the UK and EU.
 It is also communicated through a number of public media such as podcasts, and through a participatory film on Somali women’s experiences of Covid-19 in Birmingham that she co-directed.
 She was also involved in the 2023 Commission on Social Infrastructures, led by the LSE.
 She was a Co-PI on the LSE RIIF funded ‘Trust in a Post-Covid World’ grant, focused on using participatory methods to investigate trust and racial inequality in Birmingham.